AncoatsDispensary/ancoats-dispensary-trust/_pages/ancoats-hospital-closes.md

 ![protest](assets/images/flickr/closure-of-hospital/sit-in.jpg){: .align-right}
 This protest weathered a lack of resources and, in some cases, even family conflict until it finally came to an end, defeated ultimately by sheer exhaustion.
 The most important outcome of the _‘sit-in’_ was that people had gained confidence, understood the health policies and had a determination to see things through.
 This determination led to a community health resource being set up in the form of the *Ancoats Community Clinic*.

-In many ways, the protest in 1989 prepared the ground many years later for the Ancoats Dispensary Trust to continue the fight for the heritage and future of the Dispensary!
+In many ways, the protest in 1989 prepared the ground many years later for the Ancoats Dispensary Trust to continue the fight for the heritage and future of the Dispensary.

 {% include gallery %}